 Patience is the key to multiple locks, from making your portfolio better to getting hired through the networking you have done.

 That being said, the above is true for jobs like tech-related because you can have a portfolio to show, social media marketing, and writing.
 Still, some traditional jobs need resumes as a sufficient and necessary document, like CAs getting hired in MNCs, but networking and referrals are still relevant in those industries too.

 Now that we have an idea of how things are changing in the job marketplace let’s see what are the problems a candidate goes through while applying for jobs.

 Most candidates struggle with multiple problems such as:

 - Showcasing their work from different platforms - Sending online projects, blog links, etc. get hectic for both candidate and recruiter.

 - Sending resumes through email only to be a part of a pile of unread emails a recruiter has.

 - Getting connected to relevant recruiters through social media platforms.

 Peerlist has become the solution for all three problems and a wise choice to connect over a call with recruiters as soon as possible.

-Okay, I’ll be honest about what feature I like the most on Peerlist, it is the fast feedback, people like me who struggle with imposter syndrome on daily basis are in dire need of feedback - that’s how I convinced myself to make a Peerlist profile but couldn’t make a LinkedIn profile.
+Okay, I’ll be honest about what feature I like most on Peerlist: the fast feedback.
+People like me who struggle with imposter syndrome daily are in dire need of feedback - that’s how I convinced myself to make a Peerlist profile but couldn’t make a LinkedIn profile.